 What Do Mice Eat?

 Surprisingly, cheese is not their favorite food.
 Mice love grain, cereals and baked goods such as bread and crackers.
 They also have a fondness for chocolate.
 If you are baiting traps, strong-smelling foods such as bacon or peanut butter are recommended.
 Because mice are capable of chewing through materials ranging from paper to plastic, it is best to store any foods with mouse appeal in glass or metal containers – or in the fridge.

 Is it Possible to Have Just One Mouse in My Home?

 Although you might wish it were otherwise, you will almost never find “only one mouse” in a home.
-Females mature at the age of 2 months and produce approximately 8 litters of a dozen pups, as their young are called, per year.
-That’s about 100 in total!
+Females mature at the age of 2 months and produce approximately 8 litters of a dozen pups, as their young are called, annually.
+That’s about 100 in total every year!

 What Are Some Unsuccessful Mouse Control Methods?

 Housecats are not an effective means of mouse control.
 In fact, mice often are attracted to leftover food in or around your pet’s dish.
 (They also enjoy spilled birdseed and dry dog food.)

 Glue traps are another inadvisable method of dealing with a mouse infestation.
 While at first glance they may seem more humane than snap traps, you are left with the problem of handling a flimsy contraption stuck tight to a terrified, angry rodent which is very much alive.

 What Does Work to Get Rid of Mice?